What Makes a Brand Recognisable? (Research-Backed Insights)

 Moments

-• Twisting an Oreo
+• Twisting open an Oreo

-• Adding a lime to a Corona beer
+• Dropping a lime into a Corona

 Components

-• Apple’s white headphones
+• Apple’s iconic white earbuds

 Now that we have covered visual and verbal assets, let’s focus on other senses, starting with sound.